How to use IBM App Connect with Amazon CloudWatch

 Connecting to Amazon CloudWatch

-Amazon CloudWatch connection fields:
+Amazon CloudWatch authorization types and connection fields:

-Secret access key The secret access key of your Amazon CloudWatch account.
+Secret access key: The secret access key of your Amazon CloudWatch account.
 Get the secret access key from the Security Credentials page in the AWS Management Console.

-Access key ID The access key ID of your Amazon CloudWatch account.
+Access key ID: The access key ID of your Amazon CloudWatch account.
 Get the access key ID from the Security Credentials page in the AWS Management Console.

 Tip: For more information, see AWS service endpoints on the AWS documentation page.